 In Japanese legends, they have this concept of Tsukumogami (付喪神, “Kami of tool).
 This is the belief that inanimate objects, when they ‘serve’ their owners for a hundred years, they are granted life and a soul.
 When the Japanese lantern, or Chōchin reaches this age, it can become Chōchin obake, a Japanese lantern ghost, a mostly harmless ghost that laughs and lightly scares humans.
 But they could also be inhabited by a powerful onryō.

-He was then pursued by Oiwas ghost, not wanting him to escape.
+He was then pursued by the ghost of Oiwa, not wanting him to escape.
 She was turned into a vengeful ghost, pursuing him into madness, making him suffer.
 He dies in the end, after suffering horrible.

 The Deaths Behind The Play